willygoncalves2000/willygoncalves2000/README.md

 Passionate from the world of technology and programming.
 Always in search of the next learning!

-"Computers are incredibly fast, accurate and stupid; men are incredibly slow, inaccurate and brilliant; together, their powers go beyond the limits of imagination". -Albert Einstein
+"Computers are incredibly fast, accurate and stupid; men are incredibly slow, inaccurate and brilliant; together, their powers go beyond the limits of imagination".
+(Albert Einstein)